 Lead generation success ultimately comes down to fulfilling a promise to your lead.
-If you offer something that’s so enticing, they quickly provide their information, but you have to make sure your business can come through on that promise.
+If you offer something so enticing, they quickly provide their information, but you have to make sure your business can come through on that promise.

 Customers are quick to like an offer, but they may not take advantage right away if it’s not something that directly relates to their needs.
-That’s why your offer must directly be tied to what your customers are looking for, helping them get closer to achieving their goals.
+That’s why your request must directly be tied to what your customers are looking for, helping them get closer to achieving their goals.

-Most lead generation offers should include special discounts, free gifts, giveaways, downloadable guides, access to webinars, trial offers, or free samples.
+Most lead generation offers should include special discounts, gifts, giveaways, downloadable guides, access to webinars, trial offers, or free samples.
 The better your offer, the more likely it will be to get a signup.

 7. Create Urgency